packagist/bitbucket-api/docs/examples/authentication.md

 #### OAuth1 3-legged

-You can use any 3rd party library to complete this [flow][3] and set OAuth credentials when you instantiate `OAuthListener`.
+You can use any 3rd party library to complete this [flow][3] and set OAuth credentials when you instantiate `OAuthPlugin`.

 In the following example [PHP League's OAuth 1.0 Client][4] is used.